marcusgia2505/classsExGameInstructions/docs/Run.rst

 After the game
 --------------------

-Once a game is over, you can download all recorded data by selecting "download as excel file" from the "data" menu in the top bar.
-If you want to go back to compare the current results with old ones or ones in different courses, click on “previous results".
+You can download all recorded data by selecting "download as excel file" from the "data" menu in the top bar.
+If you want to go back to compare the current results with old ones or ones in different courses, click on “previous results" in the top bar.

 If you want to log out all participants after the game you can do so by clicking on the log out all participants button in the :ref:`Coursedata:Course data`.